realJeremySun/first-web-game-lb4/blog/2019-05-21-building-an-online-game-with-loopback-4-pt4.md

   * AuthenticateActionProvider: this holds the business logic for authentication action.
   * AuthenticationStrategyProvider: this is the extension point for you to add your own authentication strategies.
 I will show you how to do that later.

 * Services: all services in this package are interfaces.
-You can your own services as well.
+You can create your own services as well.
   * TokenService: an interface for generating and verifying an authentication token.
   * UserService: an interface for performing the login action in an authentication strategy.
 To keep this project as simple as possible, I am not going to use this interface.
 I will integrate this to the TokenService.